What are the Benefits of Intelligent Compaction?

 Identification of Non-Compactable Areas

-Improved Depth of Compaction
+Improved Depth‑Related Compaction Awareness

 Workers operate IC rollers on Route 52 in Morgan County, Missouri